pfarnach/VoteBoat/README.md

 ### Overview
 This is a project that will allow users to create, share and vote on different polls (FPTP, Scored, Approval) in the style of Doodle.

 It uses session-based authentication with Node/Express, Redis and Postgres.
-The front-end will use React, and Redux if need be.
+The frontend is built with React/Redux.

 ### Use
 Clone the repo and install the dependencies with either `yarn` or `npm install`.